Radishes – A vegetable that offers many benefitsReading time: 6 min

 This cruciferous vegetable was one of the first vegetables brought to the New World.
 In Haiti in 1565 and Mexico in 1500, radishes were already being grown commercially.
 Globe radish harvestings have spread over time.

-Know the nutrients and benefits that this root vegetable has so that you are encouraged to consume them.
+Know the nutrients and benefits of this root vegetable so you are encouraged to consume them.

 Nutritional Value of Radishes